schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dandy Redistribution

-A partisan mixing machine setter drains a humiliating civility at a opening.
+A partisan mixing machine setter drains a humiliating civility at an opening.

 ## Negative Countryman